raspberrypilearning/gpio-music-box/en/step_9.md

 --- quiz ---
 ---
-question: Now that you've completed GPIO Music Box, how confident do you feel about coding in Scratch?
+question: Now that you've completed GPIO Music Box, how confident do you feel about coding using GPIO in Python?
 ---

 - ( ) Less confident